 Not one of them has ever publicly suggested that Mark Teixeira was not a good teammate.
 Not one.
 That includes A-Gon, Ace and Melancon.

-You say three teams have gotten rid of Teix?
+You say 3 teams have gotten rid of Teix?
 This is true.
 Does this suggest that he might not have been a good teammate?
 That's a reasonable question to ask.
-So let's look at how he left those three teams:
+So let's look at how he left those 3 teams:

-At the 2007 trading deadline, the Rangers traded him to the Braves, because the Braves made them an offer they couldn't refuse.
+* At the 2007 trading deadline, the Rangers traded him to the Braves, because the Braves made them an offer they couldn't refuse.
 This offer included 2 players who were instrumental in their 2010 and '11 Pennants: Elvis Andrus and Neftali Feliz.
 And also current Red Sox player Jarrod Saltalamacchia, but that's merely an interesting footnote, not really relevant to this discussion.
-This trade was about the Rangers improving their team, not because of Teixeira's character.
+This trade was not about Teixeira's character.
+It was about the Rangers improving their team.
 And it worked.

-After that season, it was the Angels who had to decide whether to sign him to an extension before the contract ran out, or risk someone else signing him.
-They decided not to, and the Yankees pounced.
+* After that season, it was the Angels who had to decide whether to sign him to an extension before the contract ran out, or risk someone else signing him.
+They decided not to sign him to an extension, and the Yankees pounced.
 It almost worked: The Angels did cut their payroll, and they did reach the AL Championship Series.
 But they lost it... to the Yankees.
 They never said anything about Teixeira's character.